 Allegany is a very small village located in the state of New York.
-With a population of 1,767 people and just one neighborhood, Allegany is the 596th largest community in New York.
-Much of the housing stock in Allegany was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,738 people and just one neighborhood, Allegany is the 596th largest community in New York.
+Allegany has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce